Arkaim: Discovery and salvage of the site

-In the summer of 1987 a team of archaeologists headed by Gennady Zdanovich was sent to examine the archaeological value of the valley at the confluence of the Bolshaya Karaganka and Utyaganka rivers, in the south of Chelyabinsk Oblast or the Southern Ural region, where the construction of a reservoir had begun the previous autumn.
-Some archaeological sites in the area were already known, but they had yielded little and were not considered worthy of preservation.
+In the summer of 1987, a team of archaeologists headed by Gennady Zdanovich was sent to examine the archaeological value of the valley at the confluence of the Bolshaya Karaganka and Utyaganka Rivers, in the south of Chelyabinsk or the Southern Ural region, where the construction of a reservoir had begun the previous autumn.
+Other archaeological sites in the area were already known in the context of the study of Sintashta culture.
+Nevertheless, the immediate area of Arkaim across the watershed from Sintashta was not considered worthy of preservation.
 The site would have been flooded by the spring of 1988.

-On 20 June two students who took part in the expedition, Aleksandr Voronkov and Aleksandr Ezril, informed the archaeologists about unusual embankments they had found in the steppe.
+On 20 June, two local high school students who assisted in the expedition, Aleksandr Voronkov and Aleksandr Ezril, informed the archaeologists about unusual embankments they had found in the steppe.
 The same evening Zdanovich announced the discovery.
 The latter would have proven a turning point in the debates about the original homeland of the Indo-Europeans and their migrations, which Soviet specialists had been bitterly disputing about since the 1970s.
-The near Sintashta culture, excavated in that decade, yielded the remains of an early chariot with horses, making apparent that the southern Urals had been a key location in the development of technology and complex civilisation.
-The discovery of Arkaim confirmed that assumption.
+The Sintashta culture, discovered and explored starting from 1968, was already attracting interest.
+The Sintashta exploration yielded the remains of an early chariot with horses, making apparent that the southern Urals had been a key location in the development of technology and complex civilisation.
+The discovery and exploration of Arkaim, with its very good preservation status, allowed to confirm that assumption.

 The struggle to rescue the site was difficult since the reservoir project was overseen by the then all-powerful Ministry of Water Resources of the Soviet Union.
 The project was scheduled for completion in 1989, but the builders intended to hasten the construction to have it built within the spring of 1988.
 The archaeologists did their best to mobilise public opinion for the rescue of Arkaim, initially requesting a halt of the project until 1990; academicians and public figures spoke out in their defense.
-In March 1989 the Praesidium of the Urals Branch of the Academy of Sciences of the Soviet Union formally established a scientific laboratory for the study of the ancient civilisation of Chelyabinsk Oblast.
+In March 1989, the Praesidium of the Urals Branch of the Academy of Sciences of the Soviet Union formally established a scientific laboratory for the study of the ancient civilisation of Chelyabinsk Oblast.
 A request was made to the Council of Ministers of the Russian Federation to declare the site as a protected area of historical value.

-In the following months the Ministry of Water Resources rapidly lost power as the Soviet Union moved towards collapse.
+In the following months, the USSR Ministry of Water Resources was rapidly losing power as the Soviet Union moved towards collapse.
 In April 1991 the Council of Ministers officially cancelled the construction of the reservoir and declared Arkaim a "historical and geographical museum".